pherpat/Module5-challenge-planner/README.md

 ## Third-Party APIs Challenge: Work Day Scheduler

-The purpose of this assigment was to rreate a simple calendar application that allows a user to save events for each hour of the day, using HTML, CSS, JavaScript and jQuery.
+The purpose of this assigment was to create a simple calendar application that allows a user to save events for each hour of the day, using HTML, CSS, JavaScript and jQuery.

 ## Screenshot